Kenneth J. Frick, DDS, MS, Diplomate, American Board of Endodontics.

 Instruments and Equipment

 Residents will be required to lease their dental instruments through the school and purchase some other instruments and equipment.
-The school employs a centralized sterilization program for the lease instruments.
-Additionally, each resident is required to purchase an endodontic operating microscope head with beam splitter and attachment to accommodate a minimum 4 mega pixel digital camera which must also be purchased.
+The school employs a centralized sterilization program for the lease of instruments.
+Additionally, each resident is required to purchase an endodontic operating microscope (Zeiss Pico) with floor stand.
+The microscope will include beam splitter, Mora, and Varioskop adapters.
+A camera body will also be required to attach to the beam splitter (Recommended: Sony a7 Full-Frame Mirror-less Digital Camera).
 A list of other required instruments and textbooks will be provided when an applicant is selected to attend the program.
 Estimated cost for purchases for the 24-month program are approximately $40,000.
 All of these purchases go with the resident when he/she graduates from the program.
 Estimated lease expenses are approximately $8,800 for the 24-month program, $2,200 per each fall and spring semesters.
 Currently, there are no charges for leased instruments for the summer semesters.

 Advanced Education Endodontic Clinic

 The advanced education endodontic clinic is a true state-of-the-art facility made possible by the generous donations of Mrs. Virginia Stowers, Dr. Ben Johnson, and other benefactors.
 All rooms are equipped with resident-purchased dental operating microscopes.
 Each room has its own x-ray head, 50" video monitor, Adec track light system, and ASI dental unit carts complete with air-driven high and low speed fiber optic handpieces, two electric handpieces, two ultrasonics, dual micro irrigators, micro air syringes, and curing light.
 The program is linked into the all-electronic paperless patient record management system which also integrates the digital x-ray sensors available in each operatory.
-Please go to the clinic web page at for a 360 degree photo tour.
-Also please see http://dentistry.umkc.edu/Patient_Information/stowers.shtml for more information about faculty, residents and staff.
+Also please see https://dentistry.umkc.edu/about-us/ for more information about faculty, residents and staff.

 Up-to-date additional information on financial assistance can be found in the School of Dentistry portion of the Financial Aid Charts at http://www.sfa.umkc.edu